pnp/pnpjs/test/test-recording-setup.md

 1. Generate file names for body and init
 2. Look-up if files exist, and if so construct and return a new Response object based on the data
-3. If no files exist and operating in read mode, make the request with node-fetch and return the Response
+3. If no files exist and operating in read mode, make the request and return the Response
-4. If no files exist and operating in write mode, make the request with node-fetch and write the response data to the fs
+4. If no files exist and operating in write mode, make the request and write the response data to the fs